FREE SHIPPING On Most Orders

 What is CFM and ceiling fan airflow?

-The Environmental Protection Agency requires that all ceiling fan manufacturers put the following information on all their boxes, brochures, catalogs and such, so that you will have an exact understanding of the power behind your fan:
+The Environmental Protection Agency requires that all ceiling fan manufacturers put the following information on all packaging and promotional materials so that consumers get an exact understanding of the power behind the fan:

 Energy Information